Sam-Martin/Sam-Martin/content/post/2021-07-25-Typescript-Function-Type-Parameter-Contravariance.md

 ## My Contravariance Rabbit Hole

 {{% note %}}
-**Tip:** Skip to "Understanding the Question" if this bit is intimidating/boring as I explain all the terms you need to know after this introduction.
+**Tip:** Skip to [Understanding the Question]({{< relref "#understanding-the-question" >}}) if this bit is intimidating/boring as I explain all the terms you need to know after this introduction.
 Yes it's like a recipe blog, in that respect, don't judge me too harshly.
 {{% /note %}}

 While reading the excellent ["Programming TypeScript: Making Your JavaScript Applications Scale"](https://www.amazon.co.uk/Programming-TypeScript-Making-JavaScript-Applications/dp/1492037656/) by [@bcherny](https://twitter.com/bcherny) I managed to confuse myself utterly.